YarekTyshchenko/yarektyshchenko.github.com/_posts/Programming/2016-02-12-complexity.md

 When me and a colleague decided to sit down and distil what makes systems in general simpler, here is what we came up with, Excuse my poor drawing skills.

 ![Complexity Triangle](https://www.lucidchart.com/publicSegments/view/b3dc33b9-1b1f-4f4a-998c-ff02f00fffac/image.png)
 What we call "Tyshchenko-Thumes Complexity Triangle".
-Hey, someones has to name this shit.
+Hey, someone has to name this shit.

 Failure modes per artifact: How many different ways communication with the interface of that artifact could fail?
 A function call can throw an exception.
 A TCP network call could fail, timeout, hang indefinitely, succeed right after a timeout, return unexpected garbage.
 A file read could block on IO-wait, etc.